 Create Rituals For Work Trips

 This leaves little time for us to be able to talk especially when we are in different time zones.
 While Edwin is away, I cherish our time to text and talk on the phone.
+Phone calls, video chats, it all adds up and makes us feel more connected.
 It’s all we have so we do everything we can to make it happen, even if it’s just for 10 minutes a day.
 I’m grateful for any time we have to connect and talk about what we are each doing.

 Take Care Of Yourself While Your Significant Other Is Away